Which Test Is a Better Match for You?

 Dogwood’s ACT-SAT Diagnostic Test takes the guesswork out of the test selection dilemma.
 It serves two important purposes.
 First, it helps to determine which test is a better match for your student’s academic skills.
 Students can then take the exam where they will achieve a higher score.
 In most cases, it’s not necessary to take both tests, saving additional time, expense and stress.

 When you choose Dogwood for ACT-SAT test prep, the analysis of test performance will help tutors identify the specific types of test questions where your student can achieve the best score improvements.
 They’ll focus on your student’s individual needs, starting in the first tutoring session.

-How it Works: The proctored diagnostic test is administered at the Dogwood center or at home, taking three hours, 20 minutes.
+How it Works: The proctored diagnostic test is administered at the Dogwood center, taking three hours, 20 minutes.
 It contains all eight of the multiple-choice sections of the ACT and SAT.
 Within a few days of taking the test, the Center Director will meet with you to review the results, answer your questions and discuss strategic options for SAT-ACT testing.